hzz0024/BioinfoTools/README.md

-# CBSU server and Slurm usage
+# CBSU server and Slurm usage for Hare Lab

 ## Table of Content